delfiterradas/rnafusion/docs/usage.md

 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters
-  - Needs to run in two steps: with `--build_references` first and then without `--build_references` to run the analysis
+  - Needs to run in two steps: with `--references_only` first and then without `--references_only` to run the analysis
   - !!!!
 Run with `-stub` as all references need to be downloaded otherwise !!!!

 ### `-resume`